Hubert Ausbie: Career

 Ausbie was offered contracts by Major League Baseball's Chicago Cubs and National Basketball Association teams.
 However, he joined the Harlem Globetrotters after his wife sent numerous letters describing his play to the team's founder Abe Saperstein, which led to Ausbie attending an open tryout in 1961 in Chicago.
 Ausbie gained fame as a Globetrotter from 1961 to 1985.
 After the retirement of Meadowlark Lemon, Ausbie took his place as the "Clown Prince of Basketball" for his dazzling play and irrepressible pranks on the court.

 Ausbie retired from the team in 1985 and pursued other interests such as involvement in "Drug-Free Youth Program & Traveling Museum Showcase (a collection of Globetrotter-related memorabilia) which he has presented to hundreds of students at all grade levels in Arkansas and other states".
 He has served on the advisory committee for the National Youth Sports Program.

 In 1994, he received a Globetrotters Legends ring, a recognition given to only a few elite former players.
 The next year, he became head coach and manager of operations for the Globetrotters.

 His jersey number 35 was retired by the Globetrotters on January 31, 2017, during the Globetrotters' game at Verizon Arena in North Little Rock, Arkansas.

 Personal life

-Ausbie was "married for 25 years to his college sweetheart, Awilda".
+Ausbie was married for 61 years to Awilda Ausbie until her death in 2020.
 He has four children.

 A Mason, Ausbie resides in Little Rock, Arkansas, where he has been a deacon at Greater Archview Baptist Church.